-A root canal is a treatment used to save a tooth that is badly decayed.
+A root canal is a treatment used to save a tooth that is severely decayed.
 This can be used to treat pain and infection in a tooth.

 What is a root canal?

-A patient may need this procedure if they have pain when chewing, drinking hot or cold beverages, and/or have a consistently painful tooth.
-Occasionally treatment may be needed even if the patient experiences no symptoms.
+A patient may need this procedure if they have pain when chewing, drinking hot or cold beverages, and/or constant pain with no stimulus.
+Occasionally treatment may be needed even if the patient experiences no symptoms because an infection is present.
 An x-ray can show the beginnings of an infection which can cause irreversible damage to the tooth and lead to further infection and pain if left untreated.

 The patient will first be given a local anesthetic to ensure there will be no discomfort during the procedure.
-The infected nerve needs to be removed because it will eventually die and cause a great deal of pain to the patient.
-The nerve is removed from the tooth and the tooth roots are disinfected.
-Then a filling material is placed into the tooth roots.
+The pulp is cleaned and disinfected.
+Then a filling material is placed and sealed.
 A root canal can be thought of as an “extra deep dental filling.”
 This treatment will give the patient lasting pain relief in the tooth.

 When Can I Crown the Tooth?